uralys/cherry/readme.md

 ##### waiting for the doc, read the code

-- Look in app.App to see what you may override with `App:start(options)`
+- Look in app.App to see what you may override with `App.start(options)`
 - Look in engine.Game to see what you may override with `Game:YourStuff()`

 ##### core